Meesho, Aequs, and Vidya Wires IPOs in 2025. Understand risks, strengths, and which IPO suits your investment goals.

 Meesho : Strengths

-- Large addressable market across smaller cities/towns with rising internet penetration.
+- Large addressable market across smaller cities and towns with rising internet penetration.

-- Scalable, asset-light business model (marketplace + seller network) less inventory burden.
+- Scalable, asset-light business model (marketplace + seller network) with lower inventory burden.

-- Strong institutional (anchor) backing signals confidence from big investors.
+- Strong institutional backing signals confidence from major investors.

-- High grey-market premium indicates likely listing gains if market conditions are stable.
+- High grey market premium indicates potential listing gains if market conditions remain stable.

 Meesho : Risks

-- Competition from big e-commerce players (national & global), price wars, margin pressure.
+- Intense competition from major e-commerce players leading to price wars and margin pressure.

-- High valuation success depends on rapid growth, market expansion, good execution.
+- High valuation; success depends heavily on rapid growth and execution.

-- Profitability not yet proven; long-term returns hinge on sustainable business economics.
+- Profitability is still evolving; long-term returns depend on sustainable business economics.

-- Dependence on consumer demand and consumption cycles could be cyclical/volatile.
+- Dependence on consumer demand cycles can create volatility.

 Aequs : Strengths

-- Lower valuation compared to high-growth tech firms; realistic medium-term prospects.
+- Relatively reasonable valuation compared to high-growth tech companies.

 Aequs : Risks